 To set up release tracking on GitClear, you have five options to detect when a release has occurred, first visit Settings -> Release Tracking

-Some additional details about each option:
+Some additional details about the deploy markers:

-1. Commit message that contains a string.
 For example, if your commits always contain the term “Cached asset deploy,” then this term could be entered and any commit message containing this case-insensitive series of words will be marked as a “release”

-2. Commit message matches a string.
 If you have a specific string that occurs in commits that correspond to a release, that can be used as a hook to indicate when a release has been made.

-3. Git tag containing string.
 If you apply a tag on releases, then you can provide a unique substring of your tag naming pattern to designate a release.
 For example, if you always release with a tag

 alpha-v0.01, then the substring